 Contact BCSPCA as soon as possible by phone or in person during regular business hours.

 We take our role of reuniting pets and owners very seriously.
-In order to be sure we are returning a pet to their rightful owner, we will ask for the following information:
+For animals in our shelters, we will ask for the following information to be sure we are returning a pet to their rightful owner:

 - Photo ID showing current address